 Acoustic Problems in Schools

-- Poor acoustics have a negative effect on children, which makes them more prone to disruptive behaviour across all age groups.
-Ofsted monitor disruptive behaviour and pupils’ readiness for learning.
+Poor acoustics have a negative effect on children, which makes them more prone to disruptive behavior across all age groups.
+Ofsted monitor disruptive behavior and pupils’ readiness for learning.

-Noise in shared spaces within schools is rarely down to behavioural issues.
-For example, in dining halls, you would typically hear general chatting and laughter when dining and queuing, supervisors managing behaviour, and clattering of cutlery.
-However, research into dining experience1 has shown that children and staff struggle with noise in dining halls, and negative effects increase as volume builds.
+Noise in shared spaces within schools is rarely down to behavioral issues.
+For example, in dining halls, you would typically hear general chatting and laughter when dining and queuing, supervisors managing behavior, and clattering of cutlery.
+However, research into dining experience has shown that children and staff struggle with noise in dining halls, and negative effects increase as volume builds.

 Acoustic refurbishment can help to absorb sound by using materials that are usually porous to help reduce reflected sound and lower the reverberation time.
 The solution depends on the problem, space characteristics and size, but could include suspended ceiling rafts, acoustic baffles or panels on walls covered in different materials that absorb different amounts of sound energy.

 For schools, Building Bulletin 93 (BB93) provides a building regulations framework for the acoustic design of new schools.

 Noise has a negative effect on school-aged children’s speech and listening abilities, memory, reading, motivation, and attention, and is associated with poor performance and causes social and emotional dysfunction, making them more prone to disruptive behavior and leading to a reduced readiness to learn2.